nititech/php-vite-starter/README.md

 ## Features

 -   **Auto-refresh / auto-reloading**
+-   **JS environmental variables in PHP**: Use environmental variables supplied in `.env` or to Vite in your PHP code.
+-   **FastRoute router**: Fast and simple preconfigured router.
 -   **TypeScript / JavaScript Transpilation**: Write modern JavaScript or TypeScript code, which will be automatically transpiled to browser-compatible JavaScript.
 -   **Tailwind CSS Implementation**: Utilize Tailwind CSS for rapid UI development with utility-first classes.
 -   **SASS / SCSS Support**: Write styles using SASS or SCSS syntax, with built-in support for compilation.